pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 Module Instance Class
 ^^^^^^^^^^^^^^^^^^^^^

 TorchScript module type represents the type schema of a user-defined PyTorch module instance.
 When scripting a PyTorch module, the module object is always created outside TorchScript (i.e., passed in as parameter to ``forward``).
-The Python module class is treated as a module instance class, so the ``__init__()`` method of the Python module class is not subject to the type checking rules of TorchScript.
+The Python module class is treated as a module instance class, so the ``__init__()`` method of the Python module class is not subject to the type-checking rules of TorchScript.

 ::